-The premium provision is determined on a prospective basis taking into account the expected cash-in and cash-out flows and the time value of money.
-The expected cash flows were determined by applying an appropriate prospective combined ratio and payment pattern to the unearned premium reserve.
+Premium provision is determined on a prospective basis taking into account the expected cash inflows and cash outflows and time value of money.
+The main expected cash flows were estimated by applying appropriate ratios (expense, claims, reinsurance cost) to the premium earned at each projection month up to expiry of all in-force policies.

-On the basis of the data analysis, this methodology and its underlying model and assumptions are deemed to be realistic for each line of business.
+On the basis of the data analysis, this methodology and its underlying model and assumptions are deemed to be realistic.
 The conditions rendering this method valid are met, namely:

-- It can be expected that the combined ratio remains stable over the run-off period of the premium provision; - A reliable estimate of the combined ratio can be made; - The unearned premium provision is an adequate exposure measure for estimating future claims during the unexpired risk period.
+- It can be expected that the ratios applied remain stable over the run-off period of the premium provision; - A reliable estimate of these ratios can be made; - The premium earned at each projection period is an adequate exposure measure for estimating future claims and expenses during the unexpired risk period;

-For the purpose of this valuation, it is assumed that "Expenses", under the Premium Provision, include all expense items, except acquisition costs (as these have already been incurred) as allocated to each line of business by the Company.
+For the purpose of this valuation, we assumed that "Expenses", under the Premium Provision, include all expense items, except acquisition costs (as these have already been incurred) as allocated to each line of business by the Company.